Federal Writers' Project: Ancillary projects

-The Illinois Writers' Project, represented one of the few racially integrated project sites.
+The Illinois Writers' Project, was one of the few racially integrated project sites.
+Among its directors was Jacob Scher.
 The Chicago project employed Arna Bontemps, an established voice of the Harlem Renaissance, and helped to launch the literary careers of African-American writers such as Richard Wright, Margaret Walker, Katherine Dunham, and Frank Yerby.

-The Virginia Negro Studies Project employed 16 African American writers and culminated in the publication of The Negro in Virginia (1940).
-Notably, it included photographs by Robert McNeill, now remembered as a groundbreaking African American photographer.
-The unpublished works of African American writer Zora Neale Hurston, who was employed by the Florida Writers' Project, was compiled years after her death in Go Gator and Muddy the Water: Writings by Zora Neale Hurston from the Federal Writers' Project.
+The Virginia Negro Studies Project employed 16 African-American writers and culminated in the publication of The Negro in Virginia (1940).
+Notably, it included photographs by Robert McNeill, now remembered as a groundbreaking African-American photographer.
+African-American writer Zora Neale Hurston was employed by the Florida Writers' Project.
+Years after her death, her unpublished works from this time were compiled in Go Gator and Muddy the Water: Writings by Zora Neale Hurston from the Federal Writers' Project (1999).

-A short lived project of the FWP was the America Eats project, which was a proposed book of the regional foodways of the United States.
-Each state was tasked with gathering information about foods and food-related events unique to their area, and subsequently preparing essays.
+A short-lived FWP project was called America Eats, a proposed book of the regional foodways of the United States.
+Writers in each state were tasked with gathering information about foods and food-related events unique to their area, and preparing essays about these.
 The country was divided into five regions: the Northeast, the South, the Middle West, the Far West, and the Southwest.
-While materials, in various quantities, were gathered from all five regions, the book America Eats! was never completed and published due to the entry of the United States into World War II and the subsequent loss of funding for the FWP and its projects.
+While materials, in various quantities, were gathered from all five regions, the book America Eats! was never completed and published.
+The United States entry into World War II in 1943 resulted in a loss of funding for the FWP and its projects.
 Materials from the America Eats project are held in various archives and libraries around the country, including at the Library of Congress and the Montana State University Archives and Special Collections.
 A large digital archive called What America Ate has been created to house the digitized remains of the project.

 Controversies

-For most of its lifetime, the FWP faced a barrage of criticism from conservatives.
-When Massachusetts: A Guide to its Places and People, was published, it was lauded by government officials, including Governor Charles F. Hurley, but the day after its publication, "conservatives attacked the book over its essays on the 1912 Lawrence textile strike and other labor issues.
-Even more sacrilegious to these critics was the coverage of the Sacco and Vanzetti affair."
-Scholars called the questionable passages "fair accounts"; ironically, the controversy helped increase book sales.
+For most of its lifetime, the FWP faced a barrage of criticism from American conservatives.
+When Massachusetts: A Guide to its Places and People, was published, it was lauded by government officials, including Governor Charles F. Hurley.
+But the day after its publication, "conservatives attacked the book over its essays on the 1912 Lawrence textile strike and other labor issues.
+Such critics were even more scathing about the coverage of the Sacco and Vanzetti affair."
+Scholars called the questionable passages fair accounts; the controversy helped increase book sales.